Goings On in AG

 The Farmers Market is going to be on the service Road on Warwick Rd, by the Natwest Bank etc. The Funday activities are on the wide pavement by Costas etc. Not sure where the stage is going to be, if anyone knows any more please let us know.

-4. Susan Hulme says:
+4. Susan Hulme's avatar Susan Hulme says:

 Could you tell me about luncheon clubs near Acocks Green & Day centres.